doublesp/Coherence/README.md

 # Coherence

-An app that lets you list ideas you've had in mind, e.g. shopping list, travel plan, foods/movies/books to recommend ... e.t.c.
+An app that helps you connect ideas you've had in mind as a list, e.g. shopping list, travel plan, foods/movies/books to recommend ... e.t.c.
 With the help of contexual idea recommendation, creating the list should be as simple as tap, tap, tap rather than type, type, type.

 # Flow